Science and inventions of Leonardo da Vinci: Approach to scientific investigation

 During the Renaissance, the study of art and science was not perceived as mutually exclusive; on the contrary, the one was seen as informing upon the other.
 Although Leonardo's training was primarily as an artist, it was largely through his scientific approach to the art of painting, and his development of a style that coupled his scientific knowledge with his unique ability to render what he saw that created the outstanding masterpieces of art for which he is famous.

 As a scientist, Leonardo had no formal education in Latin and mathematics and did not attend a university.
 Because of these factors, his scientific studies were largely ignored by other scholars.
 Leonardo's approach to science was one of intense observation and detailed recording, his tools of investigation being almost exclusively his eyes.
 His journals give insight into his investigative processes.

 As a researcher, Leonardo divided nature and phenomena into ever smaller segments, concretely with knives and measuring instruments, intellectually with formulas and numbers, to wrest the secrets of creation from it.
 The smaller the particles, runs the assumption; the closer one will get to the solution of the enigmas.

 A recent and exhaustive analysis of Leonardo as a scientist by Fritjof Capra argues that Leonardo was a fundamentally different kind of scientist from Galileo, Newton, and other scientists who followed him, his theorizing and hypothesizing integrating the arts and particularly painting.
 Capra sees Leonardo's unique integrated, holistic views of science as making him a forerunner of modern systems theory and complexity schools of thought.

-Leonardo's notes and journals
+Notes and journals

 Leonardo kept a series of journals in which he wrote almost daily, as well as separate notes and sheets of observations, comments and plans.
 He wrote and drew with his left hand, and most of his writing is in mirror script, which makes it difficult to read.
 Much has survived to illustrate Leonardo's studies, discoveries and inventions.